Old woman smiling while looking at her tablet

 Fee-for-Service Plans

 A fee-for-service plan allows you to visit any doctor or healthcare facility.
-In addition, you will not need a referral to visit a specialist.
+In addition, you will not need a referral to see a specialist.
 While it does offer greater flexibility, FFS plans are typically more expensive.
-With this plan type, you may need to pay the doctor first, and then file a claim to your insurance company.
+With this plan type, you may need to pay the doctor first and then file a claim with your insurance company.
 Therefore, once Medicare covers initial expenses, your retiree health benefits can help pay for out-of-pocket costs like copayments, coinsurance, and prescription drug coverage.

 Managed Care (HMO or PPO Plans)

 HMO (Health Maintenance Organization) and PPO (Preferred Provider Organization) are two of the most common health insurance plan types.
-They are known as managed care plans because insurance providers and healthcare facilities will collaborate on creating fair prices for quality services.
+They are known as managed care plans because insurance providers and healthcare facilities will collaborate to create fair prices for quality services.

 With an HMO plan, you are required to stay with in-network providers.
 Also, you must choose a PCP (primary care provider).
 Your PCP will determine and evaluate your healthcare services.
 In addition, you will need a referral from them if you want to see a specialist.

 Alternatively, a PPO plan offers more flexibility to the policyholder.
 While it is recommended, it is not mandatory to only visit in-network providers.
 You are allowed to see out-of-network doctors.
 However, copayments and coinsurance rates are typically more expensive.
-Also, monthly premiums tend to be higher, but you can visit any specialist without the need for a referral.
-For most affordability, it is best to find an in-network provider that accepts both Medicare and your retiree insurance.
+Also, monthly premiums tend to be higher, but you can visit any specialist without a referral.
+For most affordability, finding an in-network provider that accepts both Medicare and your retiree insurance is best.

 Employer-Sponsored Medicare Advantage Plans

 Under this plan type, an individual may receive a Medicare Advantage retiree plan directly from their employer.
 Of course, these plans must abide by regulations mandated by the CMS (Center for Medicaid & Medicare Services).
 They should also be following creditable coverage standards.
 Often, an employer will require you to enroll in Medicare once you become eligible.
-In fact, you must be enrolled in Original Medicare (Parts A and B) before you can apply for a Medicare Advantage Plan.
-After doing so, you will receive all the benefits offered by Original Medicare.
+You must be enrolled in Original Medicare (Parts A and B) before applying for a Medicare Advantage Plan.
+After doing so, you will receive all the benefits Original Medicare offers.
 This includes doctor visits, outpatient services, hospital stays, skilled nursing/facility care, and mental health care.

 In addition, depending on your employer-sponsored Medicare Advantage plan, you may also receive dental, vision, and hearing coverage.
 You may also receive benefits for prescription drug coverage.